-Andrea Paluso is co-founder and executive director of Family Forward Oregon, the Family Forward Education Fund and The Mother PAC.
 Andrea is a social worker turned community activist and fervent policy wonk.
 She has worked in public education, community health clinics, and in international development.
 She has master’s degrees from Columbia University in social work and public health and a work history in public policy and nonprofit program management.
 Andrea hopes that our work will inspire and help parents, employers and policy-makers to create the kinds of policies that work for today’s families.
-Andrea is the mother of two kids, ages 5 and 7.
+Andrea is the mother of two kids.